-5.8 Invasive weeds
+7.8 Invasive weeds

 Following changes in habitat use on the mainland, searches have revealed OBPs foraging in adjacent coastal agricultural areas on exotic weed species, including those known to be highly toxic to some bird and mammalian species, including Common Heliotrope (Heliotropium europaeum) and Opium Poppy (Papaver somniferum; Starks et al., 2003; DELWP, 2016).
-It is currently unknown how much of a threat foraging on weed species or the potential exposure to herbicides or insecticides has on the wild OBP population.
+It is unknown how much of a threat foraging on weeds or the potential exposure to herbicides or insecticides has on wild OBPs.

-Continued expansion of weed species throughout saltmarsh communities can further degrade remaining OBP habitat (McMahon et al., 1994; Carr et al., 2002).
+Continued expansion of weeds throughout saltmarsh communities can further degrade remaining OBP habitat (McMahon et al., 1994; Carr et al., 2002).
 For example, exotic salt-tolerant annual grasses, such as Coast Barb-grass (Parapholis incurve) and Sea Barley-grass (Critesion marinum), have invaded native saltmarsh communities at key OBP winter sites, out-competing a variety of native OBP preferred food plants and altering the structure of the habitat (OBPRT, 2006a).
 Lake Connewarre historically obtained the largest winter counts of OBPs but numbers declined as the quality of habitat deteriorated.
 The Sarcocornia flats were rapidly invaded by Austral Salt Grass (Distichilis distichophylla) smothering the low saltmarsh.